 To this end, we propose \textsc{Doctor-R1}, a novel framework that adheres to these three principles.
 In particular, 1) To enable dynamic inquiry, \textsc{Doctor-R1} leverages a Reinforcement Learning (RL) framework with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmathpushinglimitsmathematical} in a multi-agent interactive environment for multi-turn dialogue training.
 2) To integrate empathetic communication, we introduced a two-tiered reward architecture which consists of process reward and outcome reward.
 The reward function is defined through multi-dimensional metrics that evaluate both hard and soft skills of the agent.
 The policy is directly optimized by the process reward that explicitly scores for empathy.
 3) To learn from good experience, we introduce an \textbf{Experiential Agentic Reinforcement Learning} (RL) approach to guide the agent’s decisions.
 We construct an experience repository that selectively stores and retrieves high-quality prior trajectories based on their rewards.
 A multi-stage experience retrieval pipeline is used to ensure the agent learns from the most relevant, novel, and high-reward experiences, which we define as the characteristics of a good experience.
-We evaluate \textsc{Doctor-R1} on two challenging medical benchmarks, HealthBench~\citep{arora2025healthbenchevaluatinglargelanguage} and MAQuE~\citep{MAQuE}, covering a wide range of medical specialties and complex multi-turn diagnostic scenarios.
-The results demonstrate that \textsc{Doctor-R1} outperforms all other open-source specialized LLMs, establishing a new state-of-the-art for doctor agents. \textsc{Doctor-R1} outperforms Baichuan-M2 by a significant margin on HealthBench communication scores +25.05 (47.16 vs. 22.11) by conducting more efficient questioning.
-Specifically, \textsc{Doctor-R1} observed a substantial improvement in with an increase of +9.91 (36.29. vs. 26.38) on HealthBench, and +8.00 (60.00 vs. 52.00) on MAQuE compared to UltraMedical-70B~\citep{chen2024huatuogpto1medicalcomplexreasoning}.
-Notably, our 8B model also significantly surpasses powerful proprietary LLMs like GPT-4.1, Grok 4, Claude Sonnet 4, and Gemini 2.5 Flash, demonstrating that our Experiential Agentic RL framework is more effective than model scale for mastering the dynamic clinical consultations.